timothyahahn-rtn/asset-management/README.md

 These are not to be updated and exist only as a reference.
 Once migration to the new asset management is complete, this ARCHIVE should be removed.

+### IN_WORK
+This folder is for any incomplete files which are not ready for ingestion.
+Once the file is complete it should be moved to the appropriate folder based on file type.

 ### bulk
 This folder contains the bulk CSV file(s).
 The bulk file defines each asset in the system.